nama-gatsuo/Dialogue2025/dialogue.md

 And small grained disther makes it more authentic🎨 This is already a piece of something to exhibit...
 Today I added a shadow effect to see 3 dimentional look like a real picture.

+## 2025.06.16 - [cyc]

+I first fixed the coordinate system so the pattern looks more different now (not always starting from the left-top corner anymore)
+Then I added lens calculation on top of your distance function, making it synchronize with your distance function to have lens-like variations I think the shadow effects you added work really well - they give this piece dimensionality from all angles...

+I'm so happy you said "This is already a piece of something to exhibit..."
+It also gets me excited thinking about how to present this kind of process 💭❔